reactjs/react-modal/docs/README.md

      See the `Styles` section for more details.
   */
   overlayClassName="ReactModal__Overlay"
    /*
+     String id to be applied to the content div
+   */
+  id=""
+  /*
      String className to be applied to the modal content.
      See the `Styles` section for more details.